DallanQ/sleeping_gods_3/Manual.md

 - Each equipped card increases the crew member's skill number by 1 in the type shown on the card.

-- Some equipped cards also give the crew member (or player that controls that crew member) an ability. <b>Most of these abilities do not require you to spend command to use them once they are equipped.</b>
+- Some equipped cards also give the crew member (or player that controls that crew member) an ability.
+Most of these abilities do not require you to spend command to use them once they are equipped.

-- <b>You may not equip an ability card in the middle of combat or in the middle of a challenge.</b>
+- You may not equip an ability card in the middle of combat or in the middle of a challenge.

 Command Tokens
 > Command tokens look like blue hexagons.